Patient Resources

 While on hospice care can I still use my regular doctor?

 Yes.
 We encourage you to continue using your primary physician.
-The care team of Tufts Medicine Care at Home will communicate with your physician while you are receiving services.
+Your care team will communicate with your physician while you are receiving services.

 My mother is in a nursing home.
 Can she still receive hospice care?

-Yes.
-Tufts Medicine Care at Home is committed to caring for patients nearing end-of-life whatever setting is currently called “home.”
-Private homes, nursing homes, assisted livings, or hospitals are all sites where hospice care can be provided.
+Yes, we are committed to caring for patients nearing end-of-life whatever setting is currently called “home.”
+Private homes, nursing homes, assisted livings or hospitals are all sites where hospice care can be provided.

 Can a hospice patient who shows signs of getting better be returned to active treatment?